Lady Gaga: 1986–2004: Early life

-Stefani Joanne Angelina Germanotta was born on March 28, 1986, at Lenox Hill Hospital in Manhattan, New York City, to an upper middle class Catholic family.
+Stefani Joanne Angelina Germanotta was born into an upper-middle-class Catholic family on March 28, 1986, at Lenox Hill Hospital in Lenox Hill, Manhattan, New York City.
 Both of her parents have Italian ancestry.
 Her parents are Cynthia Louise (née Bissett), a philanthropist and business executive, and Internet entrepreneur Joseph Germanotta, and she has a younger sister named Natali.
 Brought up on the Upper West Side of Manhattan, Gaga said in an interview that her parents came from lower-class families and worked hard for everything.
 From age 11, she attended the Convent of the Sacred Heart, a private all-girls Roman Catholic school.
 Gaga has described her high-school self as "very dedicated, very studious, very disciplined" but also "a bit insecure".
 She considered herself a misfit and was mocked for "being either too provocative or too eccentric".

 Gaga began playing the piano at age four when her mother insisted she become "a cultured young woman".
 She took piano lessons and practiced through her childhood.
-The lessons taught her to create music by ear, which she preferred over reading sheet music.
+The lessons taught her to learn music by ear, which Gaga preferred over reading sheet music.
 Her parents encouraged her to pursue music and enrolled her in Creative Arts Camp.
 As a teenager, she played at open mic nights.
 Gaga played the lead roles of Adelaide in the play Guys and Dolls and Philia in the play A Funny Thing Happened on the Way to the Forum at Regis High School.
 She also studied method acting at the Lee Strasberg Theatre and Film Institute for ten years.
-Gaga unsuccessfully auditioned for New York shows, though she did appear in a small background role as a high-school student in a 2001 episode of The Sopranos titled "The Telltale Moozadell".
+Her screen debut was a background appearance in the 2000 music video for AC/DC's song "Stiff Upper Lip".
+Gaga auditioned unsuccessfully for New York shows, though did appear in a small background role as a high-school student in a 2001 episode of The Sopranos titled "The Telltale Moozadell".
+Fan interest in that episode increased when a clip of Gaga's scene surfaced online in 2010.
 She later said of her inclination towards music: